What to do in Paris in September

 If you haven’t explored Montmartre, make an afternoon out of it.
 Rue des Abbesses is the main street and metro stop for Montmartre.
 I would skip Moulin Rouge and take in the view from the steps of Sacre Coeur.

-Paris Fashion Week happens from the end of September to the start of early October 2024.
+Paris Fashion Week occurs in September.
 The dates vary a bit from year to year.
-Many shows are closed to the public and are invitation only.
-Some of the best places to see some of the Paris street fashion are the Tuileries Gardens and Rue St Honore.
-Grab a spot at a café on Rue Saint Honore and enjoy colorful outfits and people-watching.
+Many shows are closed to the public and are invitation-only.
+Some of the best places to see Paris street fashion are the Tuileries Gardens and Rue Saint-Honoré.
+Grab a spot at a café on Rue Saint-Honoré and enjoy colorful outfits and people-watching.

 What to do in Paris in September: Fête des Jardins

-This garden and urban agriculture festival takes place the last weekend of September.
+This garden and urban agriculture festival takes place on the last weekend of September.
 There are over 150 places open to the public, including one of my favorites, Parc Monceau.
-The weekend programming is centered around environmental issues and children and adults.
+The weekend programming is centered around environmental issues, as well as children and adults.

 Paris Museums to Visit in September

-If this is your first trip to Paris, you will want to visit famous museums, including the Louvre museuem, to see the Mona Lisa and the Musée D’Orsay.
-I recommend booking online to avoid a long line as these are the most famous museums.
+If this is your first trip to Paris, you will want to visit famous museums, including the Louvre Museum, to see the Mona Lisa and the Musée d’Orsay.
+I recommend booking online to avoid a long line, as these are the most famous museums.
 You can also visit the Centre Pompidou for contemporary art and l’Orangerie to see the Water Lilies by Claude Monet.
 You can invest in a Paris Pass, saving you money and time as you navigate the city.
 I recommend chunking some of your museums on consecutive days.

 September Day Trips from Paris

-Loire Valley is a popular day trip from Paris.
+You can also visit the Loire Valley, which is a popular day trip from Paris.
 I haven’t been, but it has always been on my list to visit.

 Spend an Afternoon in The Latin Quarter